-Students may be required to participate in a criminal background check, and should be aware that a prior criminal conviction may affect their ability to enter and/or be certified within a given profession.
+Students should be aware that a prior criminal conviction may affect their ability to enter and/or be certified within a given profession.
 They should contact the Admissions Office immediately to inquire about possible conflict with their ability to enter the profession for which they are interested in studying.